vLeov/php-chess/docs/variant-classical-board.md

 #### `public function isCheck(): bool`

-Check out whether the current player is in check.
+Finds out if the player whose turn is to move is in check.

 ```php
 $isCheck = $board->isCheck();